airevo2/ReaL_ON_EDA/README.md

 0, & \text{otherwise}.
 \end{cases}
 $$

+   where $\operatorname{Detector}(\hat{y})$ is a binary reward function that assigns a positive reward only when the generated program $\hat{y}$ passes the vulnerability checks without any detected security or maintainability issues.

 2. **Program Feedback**
    Executes the generated scripts in a real environment to assess their functional correctness.
-The observed results serve as the functional reward
-   $r_{function}$ for reinforcement learning.
+The observed results serve as the functional reward $r_{function}$ for reinforcement learning.

 $$
 r_{\text{function}}